The Business Case for Strategic Planning Software

 Next steps

-Use strategic planning tool category as your evaluation guide.
-If execution consistency is the core issue, start with strategy execution software guide.
+Use the strategic planning software guide to compare category fit.
+If execution consistency is the core issue, start with the strategy execution software guide and evaluate whether the platform can support ownership, cadence, reporting, and executive review.

 Strategic planning software vs “what you already have”